algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

 ### Completion Calculation of Files & Review
-For each document structured with three main sections (referred to as "Main Points"), each containing a different number of sub-sections ("Subpoints").
-These sub-sections are represented in markdown by the headings "# Main Point" for the main sections and "## Sub-Title" for the sub-sections.
+For each document structured with three main sections "# Main Point" for the main sections (referred to as "Main Points"), each containing a different number of sub-sections ("Subpoints").
+These sub-sections are represented in markdown by the headings "## Sub-Title" for the sub-sections.

 #### Structure Overview
 - **Main Point 1**: 10 Subpoints